HackYourFuture/JavaScript1/Week7/MAKEME.md

 // Be creative with this let's see what you come up with :-)
 ```

+Fun extra step: If you get bored, template them and make a page by rendering the results in HTML :slightly_smiling_face:
+with something like `document.querySelector('.move').innerHTML = MovieHTML`

 ## Step 6: Read before next lecture

 _Deadline Sunday morning_